vinay1359/Spotipy-MCP-with-dual-mode/readme.md

 Use it freely with attribution.
 Choose the license that fits your use case best.

----

-## 👤 Author

-Built by [Your Name] — made for developers who want hands-on music control from the terminal or intelligent automation via AI.

----

 <div align="center">
   <strong>Star this repo if Spotipy MCP made your Spotify experience smarter.</strong>